twhui/MSG-Net/README.md

 You need to install <a href="https://github.com/BVLC/caffe">caffe</a> and remeber to complie matcaffe.
 You can put the folder <code>MSGNet-release</code> in <code>caffe/examples</code>.
 Finally, you need to get into the the directory of <code>examples/MSGNet-release</code>, and run <code>MSGNet.m</code>. </li>

 # Training data
-It consists 58 RGBD images from MPI Sintel depth dataset, and 34 RGBD images (6, 10 and 18 images are from 2001, 2006 and 2014 datasets respectively) from Middlebury dataset.
-82 images were used for training and 10 images.

-If you want to use our training set for training your model, the RGB and depth images are available in <code>training_data/RGB.mat</code> and <code>training_data/Df.mat</code> respectively.
-RGBD frames: 1, 20, 28, 58, 64, 66, 69, 73, 75, 79 are used for validation.
+Our <a href="https://www.dropbox.com/sh/p45abqvpzv66m2p/AACwDh0iIu67Us3IPLusfPXXa?dl=0e">RGBD training set</a> consists of 58 RGBD images from <a href="http://sintel.is.tue.mpg.de/depth">MPI Sintel depth dataset</a>, and 34 RGBD images from <a href="http://vision.middlebury.edu/stereo/data/">Middlebury dataset</a>.
+82 images are used for training and 10 images (frames 1, 20, 28, 58, 64, 66, 69, 73, 75 and 79) are used for validation.

 # License and Citation
 All code is provided for research purposes only and without any warranty.
 Any commercial use requires our consent.
 When using the code and/or training data in your research work, please cite the following paper: